ppy/osu-wiki/news/2021/2021-03-05-mappers-report-february.md

 Sadly, we haven't received anything that we could get put into the Around the Community section this month, that's why we left that out.
 Should you know of anything mapping or modding related, be it guides, podcasts or videos, let us know, as we would love to include them in the next Mappers' Report!

-You can either directly contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H).
+You can either directly contact ::Feerum::{ user-id=4815717 } or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H).

 Hope to see you there soon, thank you for reading and stay safe and healthy!